karmaniverous/blog/collections/_entity-manager/02-evolving-a-nosql-db-schema.md

 In a query:

-- The hash key is _fixed_, so the return set is limited to records with a hash key value equal to the query parameter.
+- The hash key is _fixed_, so the return set is limited to records with a hash key value equal to the query's hash key parameter.

-- Within the constraints set by the hash key parameter, records are quickly compared to range key constraints to find records with range key values that are equal to, greater than, less than, or between the query parameters.
+- Within the constraints set by the hash key parameter, records are quickly compared to range key constraints to find records with range key values that are equal to, greater than, less than, or between the query's range key parameters.

 The most fundamental kind of query retrieves a single record of a given entity type by its unique identifier.
 Our table design must support this kind of query, therefore: